AndyV773/bcg-test/README.md

   - In the [GitHub Repository](https://github.com/AndyV773/bcg-test), navigate to the Settings tab
   - In settings select pages in the left hand menu, select source deploy from branch
   - Branch should be main and select from root, then click "Save"
-  - Once this has been selected and saved, at the top of pages is a link to the site indicating the successful deployment.
+  - Once this has been selected and saved, the site should refresh.
+At the top of GitHub pages section, there will be a link to the site indicating the successful deployment.

 **The deployed website can be found here:** [BCG Building Contractors](https://andyv773.github.io/bcg-test)